"The Best News on Anna Maria Island Since 1992"

 Committee members said their goal was to remove the various publication boxes from a grassy right of way on the south side of Manatee Avenue and collect newspapers in a single rack.
 The structure will be built by the St. Petersburg Times and cost about $1,800.

-Islander newspaper publisher Bonner Joy had objected to the removal of the publication boxes, including the destruction of an Islander box by the city of Bradenton, on First Amendment grounds.
+islander newspaper publisher Bonner Joy had objected to the removal of the publication boxes, including the destruction of an islander box by the city of Bradenton, on First Amendment grounds.

-Joy also objected to limits placed on the size of the new modular rack, where there will be space for only six papers — four daily newspapers and two weeklies, including The Islander.
+Joy also objected to limits placed on the size of the new modular rack, where there will be space for only six papers — four daily newspapers and two weeklies, including The islander.
 Other publications will be wrongfully excluded, Joy noted in a letter to the committee and Keep Manatee Beautiful.

 Committee members, however, did not alter their plan last week and pointed to a Bradenton ordinance and Florida statute allowing for restrictions on racks.